-- Construction of an integrated 2-5 level tourist accommodation and golf facilities building comprising:

-- tourist accommodation (3-5 levels):

-- 56 tourist accommodation units.

-- 15 x two bedroom serviced apartments.

-- 15 x three bedroom serviced apartments.

-- 2 penthouse serviced apartments.

-- Back of house, plant storage and maintenance areas.

-- $\circ \quad A \ 537 m^2 \ function \ room.$

-- $\circ~$ A 212m2 restaurant with 89 m2 external terrace.

-- 186m sports bar.

-- $\circ$ A 189m gallery and cafe.

-- A 94m wellness centre with 125m gym and spa/massage treatment rooms.
-The wellness centre is not open to the general public.

-- Golf Course Facilities (2-5 levels):

-- Retention of 18-hole golf course with improvements.

-- Refurbished function facilities, cart storage and 138m2 clubhouse in new building.

-- $\circ$ New 97m^2 pro-shop, administration areas, gym and change rooms.

-- Construction of Private retreats 'Pods'

-- 17 x one bedroom units.

-- 1 x back of house Service Pod.

-- Adaptive reuse of the existing Perfumery:

-- Refurbishment of the existing local heritage place to accommodate a multipurpose space for use as café, retail or functions. - Extension to the Perfumery to include a covered outdoor dining area. - Orchard and perfumery garden plantings to reimagine the former use of the building as a "Scent Factory". - Car Parking, Access and Waste Management - A total of 200 car parking spaces in two car parking areas. - Emergency vehicle access via western entry from Golflinks Road. - Main access point via Golflinks Road. - Designated service bay for waste collection and service vehicles. - Porte cochere and valet area for guests and buses. - A separate entry from Old Carey Gully Road to provide maintenance vehicle access and public access to the perfumery building. - Designated waste storage areas. - Cut and fill of the land (indicative estimated volumes): - Cut: -15,838m - Fill: +3,008m - Net = $12,829m^3$ - Subdivision following construction of the proposed development, it is proposed to divide the site into three (3) allotments: - Allotment 532, with an approximate area of 9,924m together with a right of way 'A', comprising the tourist accommodation building and pods. - Allotment 533, with an approximate area of 5,056m together with a right of way 'B', comprising the golf club and facilities building. - Allotment 531, with an approximate area of 38.4 hectares, comprising the balance of the golf course, subject to easements 'A' and 'B'. - New entry statement signage at the Golflinks Road entry to the site.
+- Construction of a 3-5 level tourist accommodation building comprising 56 units, 15 two bedroom serviced apartments, 15 three bedroom serviced apartments and 2 penthouse serviced apartments.
+Together with back of house, plant storage and maintenance areas, function room, restaurant and external terrace, sports bar, gallery and cafe and wellness centre. - Constriction of golf course facilities building 2-5 level building comprising function facilities, cart storage and clubhouse, pro-shop, administration areas, gym and change rooms. - Adaptive reuse of the existing Perfumery: - Refurbishment of the existing local heritage place to accommodate a multipurpose space for use as café, retail or functions. - Extension to the Perfumery to include a covered outdoor dining area. - Orchard and perfumery garden plantings to reimagine the former use of the building as a "Scent Factory". - A total of 257 car parking spaces.
+Including; - 200 formalised car parking spaces and a porte cochère (set-down/pick-up) facility at the tourist accommodation and golf club facilities building; - 20 spaces adjacent to the Perfumery Building accessible from Old Carey Gully Road; and - 37 spaces for staff only adjacent to the circulation road connecting from Old Carey Gully Road with further informal parking opportunities within the site. - Cut and fill of the land (indicative estimated volumes): - Cut: -15,838m3 - Fill: +3,008m3 - Net = 12,829m3

+- Subdivision following construction of the proposed development, it is proposed to divide the site into three (3) allotments: - Allotment 532, with an approximate area of 9,924m2 together with a right of way 'A', comprising the tourist accommodation building. - Allotment 533, with an approximate area of 5,056m2 together with a right of way 'B', comprising the golf club and facilities building. - Allotment 531, with an approximate area of 38.4 hectares, comprising the balance of the golf course, subject to easements 'A' and 'B'. - New entry statement signage at the Golflinks Road entry to the site. - Stormwater detention basin, creek and lake restoration activities including planting native plants in the beds, erosion control works and creek crossings. - Dedicated pedestrian trail adjacent Golflinks Road on Golf Course land.